alexbergin/asciijs/README.md

 Applys the color of the pixel the character is replacing to the text if set to false, uses the containers text color if set to true.
 Very render intensive to display in full color, poor for animations.

     myASCII.set.mono( bool );

+Default value: `true`

 ------------

 ### Target

 Determines what object you will place the outputted html into.
-If no target is set, the default target is set to the body.
 Note: make sure you are using a monospace typeface for best effect.

     myASCII.set.target( object );

+Default value: `document.body`

 ------------